panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 ---
 title: "A Guide on React Context and useContext() Hook"
-description: "The context in React let's you supply data to deeply nested components in a convinient way."
+description: "The React context let's you set data to deeply nested components in a convinient way."
 published: "2021-08-31T12:00Z"
 modified: "2021-08-31T12:00Z"
-thumbnail: "./images/cover-4.png"
+thumbnail: "./images/cover-5.png"
 slug: react-context-and-usecontext
 tags: ['react', 'context', 'hook']
 recommended: ['react-useref-guide', 'react-useeffect-explanation']
 type: post
 ---

+The context can help you to provide data to components no matter how deep they are in the components hierarchy.

+The context fits great for use cases requiring components to access some global data: like the theme, global state, global-wise services.

-In this post, you'll learn how to initialize and use the context concept in React.
+In this post, you'll learn how to use the context concept in React.

-## 1. How to define and use context in React
+## 1. How to initialize and use the context

-The context can help you to provide data to components no matter how deep they are in the components nesting.

-Using the context in React usually requires initialization and wiring the 3 actors of the context: the context itself, the context provider and the context consumer.
+Using the context in React requires 3 simple steps: *creating* the context, *providing* the context, and *consuming* the context.

+#### A. Creating the context

-A. *Define* the context using `createContext()` built-in function:
+You can create a context using the built-in React factory `createContext(initialValue)`:

 ```javascript{3}
 import { createContext } from 'react';